sodadata/docs/soda-cl/anomaly-detection.md

             profile: MAPE
 ```

-Having set the profile to `MAPE`, the graph indicates that the model is more sensitive to anomalies in data earlier in the year.
+Having set the profile to `MAPE`, the graph below indicates that the model is more sensitive to anomalies in data earlier in the year, where the increased red and yellow measurements indicate that the model identifies them as anomalies where it previously did not.
 ![ad-mape-anomaly-feedbacks](/assets/images/ad-mape-anomaly-feedbacks.png){:height="700px" width="700px"}

 To address the second issue, use Soda Cloud to ignore the anomalies in the red rectangle.
 Where they crete very large anomaly boundaries, best practice dictates that you ignore the anomalies by using the **Feedback** feature.
 Hover over the anomalous measurement in your anomaly detection check page, then click the **Feedback** button and choose to **Ignore this value in future anomaly detection** as in the screenshot below.